6 Advantages to Completing Your Bachelor's Degree at Rasmussen University

 2. Bachelor’s degree graduates earn more and are less likely to be unemployed on average

-3. Your credits will transfer easily between Rasmussen College programs
+3. Your credits will transfer easily between Rasmussen University programs

 It might surprise you, but there’s really no one single agency or governing body who says, for example, that all business degrees must cover these specific courses for a certain number of credit hours.
 While many programs are naturally going to land on a fairly similar set of topics covered and time spent covering them, there still can be differences on the margins.
 As a result, there’s quite a bit of potential for compatibility issues if you move from one school to another.

 Complications from credits not cleanly transferring from school to school can be a major source of frustration—and understandably so.
 Students in this position will likely be stuck spending additional time and money catching up completing what a new institution could view as unfulfilled credit hours.
 By sticking with the same school, you can avoid this.